Use these simple principles to build effective and lovable product tours

 - Ask whether users are interested in a tour as the first step.

-- Use less-invasive step types (e.g. an Infotips and Hotspots) unless you want to force a user through a tour.
+- Use less-invasive step design (e.g. don't cover the whole screen) unless you want to force a user through a tour.

 People learn by doing (there have been many studies on this, such as this one), so giving users a chance to implement your guidance is critical.
 Long tours increase anxiety because users worry they have to ingest a lot of information before they can use it.